Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

 Most LUMI users will be unfamiliar with object storage.
 It is a popular storage technology in the cloud, with Amazon AWS S3 as the best known example.
+But it is also a technology designed from the ground up to make data available over long distances.
+So you can already see the role that it plays in LUMI.

 On LUMI, the LUMI-O object storage system is probably the best option to transfer data to and from LUMI.
-Tools for object storage access often reach a much higher bandwidth than a single sftp connection can reach.
+Tools for object storage access often reach a much higher bandwidth than a single sftp connection can reach over long-distance high-latency connections.

 Object storage is also a good technology if you want a backup of some of your data and want to make that backup on LUMI itself.
 The object storage is completely separate from